Taking A Closer Look At Glaucoma

 What are the causes of glaucoma?

-• High intraocular eye pressure can cause mechanical strain on your optic nerve and lead to damage of the nerves in the eye and altered blood supply.
-This increase in pressure can be due to factors like genetics, increasing age etc.
+• High intraocular eye pressure can cause mechanical strain on your optic nerve and lead to damage to the nerves in the eye and an altered blood supply.
+This increase in pressure can be due to factors like genetics, and increasing age

 • Insufficient blood supply to the optic nerve

-• Exposure to toxins such as free radicals, nitric oxide etc.
+• Exposure to toxins such as free radicals, and nitric oxide

 What are the risk factors for glaucoma?